 When are the Classes Held?
 The grades 3 – 8 Socratic Discussions are held on Mondays.
-The first classes for grades 3 through 8 will be on September 14, 2015.
-Class dates are every Monday, Tuesday or Thursday from September 8th through May (excluding Christmas Break, Spring Break, Martin Luther King Day and President’s Day).
+The first classes for grades 3 through 8 will be on September 10, 2018.
+Class dates are every Monday from September 10th through May 13, 2019 (excluding Christmas Break, Spring Break, Martin Luther King Day and President’s Day).

 How Long Are the Classes?
 We ask that students arrive in the classroom about 10 minutes prior to class time to enable us to make sure that everyone can hear and be heard.
 This also gives the students some time to visit with one another prior to the start of class.
 So the students are together for longer than the official length of classes stated below.
 Also, at times the classes run a bit longer than the official time but students are of course free to leave whenever they must.
 All classes are weekly.